BMP vs CMP: Learn the Difference

 Quiche vs Souffle 2023 05 10T073054.029

-BMP aka Basic Metabolic Panel test demands the patient to stop eating 10 to 12 hours before the test.
+BMP, aka Basic Metabolic Panel test, demands the patient to stop eating 10 to 12 hours before the test.
 This panel measures the blood levels of blood urea nitrogen (BUN), calcium, carbon dioxide, chloride, creatinine, glucose, potassium, and sodium.

-This panel is considered as the ‘common’ blood test that is referred by your doctor for your monthly or yearly check-up.
+This panel is considered the ‘common’ blood test that is referred by your doctor for your monthly or yearly check-up.
 Hence, the results provide a general health report of your blood and its purity.

 With 14 variegated measurements of blood component detection, it can reveal a range of abnormalities in blood sugar, electrolyte concentration, nutrient balance, and liver and kidney health as well as functionality.